Phantom of the Opera (1943 film): Plot

 Violinist Erique Claudin is dismissed from the Paris Opera House after revealing that he is losing the use of the fingers of his left hand.
 Unbeknownst to the conductor, who assumes Claudin can support himself, the musician has used all his money to help anonymously fund voice lessons for Christine Dubois, a young soprano to whom he is devoted.
 Meanwhile, Christine is pressured by Inspector Raoul Dubert to quit the Opera and marry him.
-But famed opera baritone Anatole Garron hopes to win Christine's heart.
+But famed opera baritone Anatole Garron hopes to win Christine's heart despite this.
 Christine considers them both good friends but doesn't openly express if she loves them.

 In a desperate attempt to earn money, Claudin submits a piano concerto he has written for publication.
-After weeks of not hearing a response about his concerto, he becomes worried and returns to the publisher, Maurice Pleyel, to ask about it.
+After weeks of not hearing any response about his concerto, he becomes worried and returns to the publisher, Maurice Pleyel, to ask about it.
 Pleyel rudely tells him to leave.
 Claudin hears his concerto being played in the office and is convinced that Pleyel is trying to steal it; unbeknownst to him, a visiting Franz Liszt had been playing and endorsing the concerto.
 Enraged, Claudin strangles Pleyel.
-Georgette, the publisher's assistant, throws etching acid in Claudin’s face, horribly scarring him.
+Georgette, the publisher's assistant, throws etching acid in Claudin's face, horribly scarring him forever.
 Now wanted for murder, Claudin flees into the sewers of the Opera and covers his disfigurement with a prop mask stolen from the Opera house, thus becoming the Phantom.

-During a performance of the opera Amour et Gloire, The Phantom drugs a glass of wine which prima donna Mme.
-Biancarolli drinks, knocking her unconscious.
+During a performance of the opera Amour et gloire, the Phantom drugs a glass of red wine which prima donna Mme.
+Biancarolli drinks, knocking her unconscious and asleep.
 The director puts Christine in her place, and she dazzles the audience with her singing.
 Biancarolli, who suspects that Garron and Christine are responsible for drugging her, orders Raoul to arrest them, but he says he cannot because there is no evidence.
-Biancarolli says she will forget the affair only if Christine's performance is not mentioned in the papers.
+Biancarolli says she will forget the affair only if Christine is replaced as understudy and her performance is not mentioned in the papers.
 The following night, the Phantom kills Biancarolli and her maid, and the opera is subsequently closed.

 After some time, the opera's owners receive a note demanding that Christine replace Biancarolli.
-To catch the Phantom, Raoul comes up with a plan: not let Christine sing during a performance of the (fictional) Russian opera Le prince masqué du Caucase ("The Masked Prince of the Caucasus") to lure the Phantom out into the open.
-Garron plans to have Liszt play Claudin’s concerto after the performance, but the Phantom strangles one of Raoul's men and heads to the auditorium's domed ceiling.
+To catch the Phantom, Raoul comes up with a plan: not let Christine sing during a performance of the (fictional) Russian opera Le Prince masqué du Caucase ("The Masked Prince of the Caucasus") to lure the Phantom out into the open.
+Garron plans to have Liszt play Claudin's concerto after the performance, but the Phantom strangles one of Raoul's men and heads to the auditorium's domed ceiling.
 He then brings down the large chandelier on the audience, causing chaos.
-As the audience and the crew flee, The Phantom takes Christine down underground.
+As the audience and the crew flee, the Phantom takes Christine down underground.
 He tells Christine that he loves her and she will now sing all she wants, but only for him.